dyscord-lab/SA_Stimulus/README.md

   - stimuli: original photos with new naming scheme "##(of picture)-##(pairing).jpg"
   - QR_codes: names from pupil-helpers
+4. images: stimuli with respective QR codes for experiment
-4. QR_combo.R - script for unique pairs of QR markers for each stimulus photo
+5. QR_combo.R - script for unique pairs of QR markers for each stimulus photo